PhantomPWR/pp1-weedy-gonzales/README.md

 ![Mobile Portrait Header](assets/readme/features/header-nav/02-main-header-mobile.png)
 <br>
 * Because the header is fixed at the top, it inevitably occupies valuable screen real estate.
 As a result, the navigation links will wrap on smaller-width devices/orientations.
 This in turn, would increase the height of the header and reduce the visible content even more
-* Replacing the navigation links with a menu button means the height of the header can be kept to a minimum
+* Replacing the navigation links with a menu button(hamburger) means the height of the header can be kept to a minimum
 <br>

-## Navigation bar
+## Navigation

-* #### The navigation bar is located at the top of the page.
-I chose not to
+* The navigation consists of links to the different page sections
-* Navigation scheme:

-    * On left side there is a logo.
-It can be used as navigation link to the main page.
-    * On right side there are four links or burger menu.
-It contains:
-        * Home
-        * About me
-        * Offer
-        * Contact
+* The appearance and behaviour of the navigation links, is consistent across devices
+* The navigation links are:
+    * Your Job - links to the introduction section
+    * Our Job - links to the section containing the services on offer
+    * Let's Go! - links to the contact form

 <br>